ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ### Issuer Role

+In Privacy Pass, the Issuer is responsible for completing the issuance protocol for Clients that complete attestation through a trusted Attester.
+As described in {{attester}}, Issuers explicitly trust Attesters to correctly and reliably perform attestation.
+Origins explicitly trust Issuers to only issue tokens from trusted Attesters.
+Clients do not explicitly trust Issuers.

+Depending on the deployment model case, issuance may require some form of Client anonymization service, similar to an IP-hiding proxy, so that Issuers cannot learn information about Clients.
+This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor.
+In general, Clients SHOULD minimize or remove identifying information where possible when invoking the issuance protocol.

 Issuers are uniquely identifiable by all Clients with a consistent identifier.
 In a web context, this identifier might be the Issuer host name.
 Issuers maintain one or more configurations, including issuance key pairs, for